syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.MVC/pivot-chart.md

 * Right: Displays the legend at the right of the pivot chart.
 * Custom: Displays the legend based on the given x and y values.

-> By default, the legend is not visible for the accumulation chart types like pie, doughnut, pyramid, and funnel.
+N> By default, the legend is not visible for the accumulation chart types like pie, doughnut, pyramid, and funnel.

 In the following sample, the legend shape and its position can be customized.